-If Data Control settings prevent the connection of external drives to the computer, the user does not see an encryption message.
+If Data Control settings prevent the connection of external drives to the computer, the user does not receive an encryption message.
 If a third-party solution other than Full Encryption encrypted a removable drive, and the user connects the drive to the computer, no encryption message shows.
 In this scenario, Full Encryption does not manage recovery keys.

-When using BitLocker to manually decrypt a drive from the Control Panel in Microsoft Windows, if Full Encryption was used to encrypt the drive, changes made to local settings automatically revert to settings made in the Full Encryption web UI.
+When using BitLocker to manually decrypt a drive from the Control Panel in Microsoft Windows, if Full Encryption was used to encrypt the drive, changes made to local settings automatically revert to settings made in the Full Encryption management UI.